Franklin High School (Tennessee): Band

 The Franklin Band comprises three concert bands, percussion ensemble, marching band, fall color guard, winter guard, jazz band, and numerous chamber ensembles.

 The band is a 2014 recipient of the Sudler Shield, an international award for excellence in marching band.
-The marching band is a six-time state champion, winning the governor's cup in 1980, 1981, 2012, 2013, 2015, 2016, and 2018.
+The marching band is an eight-time state champion, winning the governor's cup in 1980, 1981, 2012, 2013, 2015, 2016, 2018 and 2024.
 In addition, the group won Bands of America regional championships in 2012 and 2013.
 The band has been a consistent semifinalist at the BOA Grand National Championships since 2012.
 In 2015, the band earned 13th place at Grand Nationals, its highest placement to date and the third highest placing Tennessee band ever.

 The Franklin High School Band has made appearances over the years in the Orange Bowl Parade, The Tournament of Roses Parade, The Macy's Thanksgiving Day Parade, The St. Louis St. Patrick's Day Parade, The Hollywood Christmas Parade, and The Tangerine Bowl.
+They are set to return to Pasadena, California for The Tournament of Roses Parade on January 1, 2026.
 The Band also appeared in the Academy Award winning movie "Nashville," a Madonna music video, and the 2014 film "The Secret Handshake."

 The Franklin winterguard was founded in 2014.
 In 2015, the group won the Southeastern Color Guard Circuit class SAA championships and were subsequently promoted to class SA.
 The Franklin winter guard has won numerous competitions, and in 2020-2021 won the WGI World Championships.

 Franklin has had several concert ensembles perform at the Music for All National Festival.
 Most recently, the percussion ensemble and saxophone quartet performed at the 2017 festival.
 Previous national festival performances include the wind ensemble and percussion ensemble in 2013 and a chamber ensemble Franklin Winds at the 2015 festival.